NDAyotteS/CMPE458-phase2/phase2-w25/documentation/README.md

 ```
 ## Expressions
 Parses numerical, logical, and string expressions.
 See operators table for valid operators.

+Any expression is valid as long as it meets these rules:

+1. all operators exist (lexer can determine token type)
+2. no repeated operators (! is an exception)
+3. no repeated identifiers
+4. all parentheses must be closed
+5. must end in ;

+The parser does not check that types are valid, as such a string could be added to an int at this phase
+and be considered valid.
 ## Conditionals
-Parses if-else blocks.
+Only supports if and else blocks.

 One line if and else blocks without {} are not supported.

+The cases within parentheses cannot be empty and must contain some kind of expression.

+Does not currently support else if or elif.
 ```
 # valid cases
 if (x == 5){